-The Viceregal Commission which investigated the "disturbances" listed 30 strikes between January and mid-August.
-When Larkin overreached himself in calling out the tramwaymen on August 26th - less than half the men answered the strike call and the tram service was not seriously disrupted - a state of near-anarchy resulted in no less than 15 riots in a period of three weeks, August 30th to September 21st.
+The Viceregal Commission which investigated the 'disturbances' listed 30 strikes between mid-August.
+When Larkin January an d over-reached himself in calling out tramwaymen on August 26th - less than half the men answered the strike call and the tram service was not seriously disrupted - the result was near-anarchy, no less than 15 riots in a period of three weeks, August 30th to September 21st.

-"Speeches containing direct incitement to violence were delivered at meetings of workingmen", the Commission reported in February, 1914; "and in many of these speeches, especially those delivered in the month of August, attacks were made upon the police."
+'Speeches containing direct incitement to violence were delivered at meetings of working men', the Commission reported in February, 1914; 'and in many of these speeches, especially those